 - Safety is a primary concern in the design and manufacture of our products.
-Unfortunately, our efforts to provide safe equipment can be wiped out by a single careless act of an operator or bystander. - Hazard control and accident prevention are dependent upon the awareness, concern, prudence and proper training of personnel involved in the operation, transport, maintenance and storage of this equipment. - It has been said, "The best safety feature is an informed, careful operator."
+Unfortunately, our efforts to provide safe equipment can be wiped out by a single careless act of an operator or bystander. - 2.
+Hazard controls and accident prevention are dependent upon those operating and maintaining the tender.
+Their awareness, foresight, concern, and proper training are crucial.

+The operator must be attentively involved in every aspect of this unit's operation, transport, maintenance and storage.

+3. It has been said, "The best safety feature is an informed, careful operator."
 We ask you to be that kind of an operator.
-It is the operator's responsibility to read and understand ALL Safety and Operating instructions in the manual.
+It is the operator's responsibility to read and understand the procedures and heed them.